 - Defective products

 These accidents can have long-lasting or even permanent health consequences.
 In many unfortunate cases, the injuries are fatal.
-According to the National Safety Council (NSC), accidental injuries are the third leading cause of death in the United States.
+According to injury facts from the National Safety Council (NSC), accidental injuries are the third leading cause of death in the United States.

 For a free legal consultation with a personal injury lawyer serving Richardson, call (972) 535-6377

-All told, Americans visit a physician for unintentional injuries more than 39.5 million times per year, according to the National Center for Health Statistics (NCHS).
-Not every unintentional injury will result in a successful claim for compensation, though.
-For an injury victim to succeed with their claim, they must establish that the at-fault party’s negligence truly is what caused their injuries.
+Americans visit a physician for unintentional injuries more than 39.5 million times per year, according to the National Center for Health Statistics (NCHS).
+Some of these unintentional injuries stem from accidents caused by someone else.
+However, an injured person will need to prove that the at-fault party’s negligence truly is what caused their injuries.

 Negligence includes any intentional, careless, or reckless act that results in the injury of another person.
-Under state law, there are four elements a plaintiff must establish to prove negligence.
-These elements include the existence of a duty of care, the breach of that duty, a causal link between the breach and the victim’s injuries, and damages.
+Under state law, there are four elements your personal injury lawyer in Richardson must establish to prove negligence:

 The third element requires the plaintiff to link their personal injuries with the actions of the defendant.
 A defendant is only responsible for injuries resulting from their breached duty of care.
 For instance, you could show that a driver’s failure to stop at a stop sign directly led to the accident that caused your injuries in a car crash claim.

 Finally, a successful injury claim requires measurable damages that reflect suffering as a result of your injuries.
 Examples of measurable damages include medical bills, lost wages, or pain and suffering.
 If you do not have a serious injury, property damage, or other negative impacts, you will be unable to recover compensation.

 Richardson Personal Injury Lawyer Near Me (972) 535-6377

-Measurable damages come in many different forms.
+Damages come in many different forms.
 These damages fall into two broad categories: economic and non-economic damages.

 Economic damages are not difficult to measure.
-They involve demonstrable losses that could be established through repair bills or invoices.
+They involve demonstrable financial losses that may be established through repair bills or invoices.
 Some common economic damages include medical bills and lost wages, or even a reduction in your future earning capacity.

-Non-economic damages are not clear cut.
+Non-economic damages are not as clear cut.
 These damages are subjective, with no uniform way of proving their value.
-Compensation for pain and suffering is the most common type of non-economic damages in a personal injury claim.
+Compensation for pain and suffering is the most common type of non-economic harm in a personal injury claim.

-- Medical Bills.
-Medical bills are often central to a personal injury claim.
+- Medical bills: Medical bills are often central to a personal injury claim.
 Serious injuries are costly to treat, but a successful injury claim can defray those costs.
-This compensation can cover the cost of ambulance rides, emergency room visits, follow-up care, surgeries, and medical devices just to name a few examples.
+This compensation can cover the cost of ambulance rides, emergency room visits, follow-up care, surgeries, and medical devices.

-- Property Damage.
-Many injury victims also see their personal property sustain damage in an accident.
+- Property damage: Many injury victims also see their personal property sustain damage in an accident.
 This could include anything from a watch to a vehicle.
-A defendant could be required to cover the cost of repairing or replacing the damaged property.
+The at-fault party could be required to cover the cost of repairing or replacing the damaged property.

-- Lost Wages.
-Missing time away from work can be costly, especially for hourly workers who are forced to miss out on paychecks during their recovery.
-A plaintiff could pursue compensation for these missed paychecks.
+- Lost wages: Missing time away from work can be costly, especially for hourly workers who are forced to miss out on paychecks during their recovery.
+A plaintiff can pursue compensation for these missed paychecks.

-- Pain and Suffering.
-The physical pain that comes with an injury is also compensable.
+- Pain and suffering: The physical pain and mental suffering that comes with an injury are also compensable.
 Proving the value of a pain and suffering claim requires a plaintiff to show how the pain has impacted their quality of life.